fpmklein/Compressible-vs.-incompressible-pore-water-in-fully-saturated-poroelastic-soil/code_1d/README.md

   (D.Toshniwal, 2023).
 - File 'parameters_1d': the parameters of the model can be changed here.
 - File 'plot_functions_1d': the code to plot the one-dimensional solutions.
 - File 'model_1d_1layer': the code for deriving the 1D numerical solution using the 1D data of (B. Liu, 2015).
 Here one layer of soil is assumed.
+There are three versions of the new model.
+The different versions can be find in my literature report (F.P.M.
+Klein, 2023).
   _Run this file for results._
 - File 'model_1d_2layers': the code for deriving the 1D numerical solution using the 1D data of (L. Zaat, 2022).
 Here two layer of different kind of soils is assumed.
+There are three versions of the new model.
+The different versions can be find in my literature report (F.P.M.
+Klein, 2023).
   _Run this file for results._